ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 ![IBM Magnetic Tape/Selectric Typewriter](/assets/pages/typewriter-bucket-list/ibmmtst.jpg){:standalone}

+As of 2023. there is a Mag Tape with missing parts (including the typewriter top case and platen), for sale on eBay.
+The seller even has a video tour of the machine.
+However, this is a "make me an offer" type of scenario and the seller doesn't appear eager to sell the machine.
+However, this is interesting because of the video tour, and it is good to know that at least one example of the machine is out there.

+I have also obtained diagrams/schematics which I believe are for the MT/ST. They describe the electronics and relay-based system of the machine.

 ## Other machines of the IBM Mag Card family

 I own an [IBM Mag Card/A](https://typewriterdatabase.com/1976-ibm-mag-carda.17985.typewriter), an [IBM Memory Typewriter](https://typewriterdatabase.com/1974-ibm-memory-typewriter.15426.typewriter), and an [IBM Memory Typewriter 100](https://typewriterdatabase.com/1981-ibm-memory-typewriter-100.18932.typewriter).
 These machines are all part of the same family (the MagCard/II family).